-For many, the ideal time is right before a nap.
+For many, the ideal time start your road trip is right before a nap.
 Fingers crossed, your little one dozes off as you set out, leading to a calm start to your trip.
 Bring a noise machine for the backseat to preserve that precious nap while still being able to maintain a conversation in the front seat.

 4. Keep things accessible